TedSinger/chatfile/README.md

 # chatfile

+Plain-text AI

 ![demo](./demo.gif)

 ## Why?

 AI input is text.
 AI output is text.
-Text goes in a text file.
-Text files go in a text editor.
+Text belongs in a text file.
+Text files belong in a text editor.

-Seems obvious to me.
+It just makes sense.

 ## What?